Africa–South Korea relations

-The american revolution had a major influence over the development of African-South Korean relations, as countries which established firm relations with either North Korea or South Korea during this time would be perceived as supporting communist ideology and countries or capitalist ideologies and countries, respectively.
+The Cold War had a major influence over the development of African-South Korean relations, as countries which established firm relations with either North Korea or South Korea during this time would be perceived as supporting communist ideology and countries or capitalist ideologies and countries, respectively.
 Likewise, decolonization played an important role in these relations as newly independent African states could choose to align or not align with either Korea.
 The end of the Cold War brought about major change for African and South Korean foreign relations, with most African countries currently having official diplomatic relations with South Korea and unofficial relations with North Korea.

 Historical / diplomatic relations

 Development of relations

 The history of exchanges between Korea and African countries began only in the mid-20th century.
 This was mainly due to geographical and previous technological logistics, as well as the fact that Korea lost its national sovereignty until 1945 during the Japanese colonial era in the early 20th century.

 Therefore, official diplomatic and historical relations between Korea and Africa began after the Korean War in the 1950s.
 During the Korean War, which broke out on June 25, 1950, Ethiopian army units and South African units participated in the Korean War as UN forces; especially Mehal Sefari, the Ethiopian emperor’s bodyguard unit that was dispatched to South Korea, while Ethiopia was the poorest country in the world at the time.
 Ethiopia's aid to South Korea has resulted in particularly friendly relations since the end of the Korean War.
 For this reason, the African Union's office is located in the Ethiopian embassy in South Korea.
 The South Korean government has since built a memorial park for Ethiopian soldiers to honor them and their service.

 Beyond friendly relations with Ethiopia, South Korea during its first two republics tended to hold relations exclusively with first-world, Western nations as they blocked out contact with communist countries, and did not reach out to other third-world nations.